Climate change killed 14% of the world’s coral reefs in a decade, study finds

 The decline of coral reefs threatens millions of people who rely on them for food, jobs and protection.
 They are also behind $2.7 trillion a year in goods and services, including $36 billion in tourism, the new report estimated.

-Around the world, the reefs are home to 25% of all marine animals and plants, help limit flooding for 500 million residents, and are a source of fish for many more.
+Around the world, the reefs are home to 25 percent of all marine animals and plants, help limit flooding for 500 million residents, and are a source of fish for many more.